Aug 31, 2020

 By now, we all know the rest is history.
 Shudder, Joe Bob, and his new sidekick Darcy the Mail Girl, who features much more prominently and significantly than the mail girls of Monstervision old (she’s the show’s preeminent superfan, social media guru, and street team all in one), broke the internet the night of the Dust-To-Dawn Marathon.
 Joe Bob’s return/“retirement” was so successful that Shudder brought him and Darcy back again and again and again.
 Monstervision had been reborn, this time known as The Last Drive-In.
 The fans demanded it, and not just because we wanted it, but we needed it.
 Briggs’ return to the format was a return to a simpler time – when event television was still experienced at the same time for every viewer, when there still existed the concept of live programming, when it was okay to be politically incorrect every so often, and when it was encouraged to celebrate weird, gooey, and icky cinema.
 But it was also a return to a time when life outside our front doors didn’t seem so alien and dangerous and downright sad.
 We needed entertainment, yes, but we needed a familiar and comforting presence to bring us that entertainment, too.
 And with his first on-screen appearance, it was beyond satisfying to see that Joe Bob and co. hadn’t missed a beat.
 Joe Bob’s trailer, both inside and out, had been faithfully recreated, littered with beer bottles and cans bearing Texas stars.
 The southern duds were back, along with the boots, the bolo, and that amusing but charming southern drawl; Joe Bob was still opening shows with unrelated rants and closing them with a double dose of jokes so bad you couldn’t believe you were laughing at them.
 To paraphrase Freddy Krueger, Joe Bob was back and better than ever.

 Yet, there was and is something else about The Last Drive-In that feels new, different, but not altogether foreign.
-An awareness – exuded not just by Joe Bob himself, but by Darcy, and the crew, and Shudder themselves – that this was special and not to be taken for granted.
+An awareness – exuded not just by Joe Bob, but by Darcy, the crew, and all of Shudder – that this was special and not to be taken for granted.
 That even though, in the grand scheme of things, this is a niche show for people with tastes in niche movies, it’s still important, and even therapeutic.
 Yes, of course the ultimate goal is to have fun, and watch flicks both terrific and terrible, and engage each other on social media through our shared love of the genre, but there’s something else we all need to do, and it’s this: to enjoy this now, for as long as we can, while we still can.
 Guys, it’s been fucking tough these past five years.
 The planet is dying.
 A highly divisive and some would say dangerous president is in the White House.
 Racial disharmony is at the highest it’s been since the 1960s.
 As I write this, we are approaching the fifth straight month of lockdown thanks to the raging COVID-19, which has taken the lives of so many people that I can’t give you the current number because I just don’t have the heart to look anymore.
 The party could end at any time, and for many of us it already has.
 I’m not saying that Joe Bob carries the burden of trying to counteract all this madness within the confines of his ultimately powerless show, because only a bleeding-hearted martyr thinks like that, but I do think Joe Bob genuinely wishes he had that kind of power.
 Though The Last Drive-In is nearly a carbon copy of Monstervision, yet massively improved by the presence of uncut HD movies and segment breaks much longer than the lousy forty-five seconds TNT allowed way back when, there’s a poignancy to his return, bolstered by an unexpected melancholy that appears during every final episode of the season.
 Whether it’s Joe Bob opining about the whole point of his various shows over the years – the 1980s' Joe Bob’s Drive-In Theater, or the 1990s' Monstervision, or the 2010s' The Last Drive-In – which was to bring us mutants together to relish in our favorite genre, or it’s the production turning the set into a high school dance to give Darcy the prom she never had, or Joe Bob singing a soft, somewhat broken, and pensive iteration of The Last Drive-In’s normally rockabilly theme song, it’s the acknowledgment that every season could be the last season.
 Every show could be the last show.
 Every recitation of the drive-in oath could be the last promise we ever make.
 We are lucky we still have him as our host, and, if I can be bold, he is lucky we still look to him for that sense of need.
 We are lucky we still have each other – me, the person writing this, and you, the person hopefully reading it – even if we’ll never know each other in real life, even if Joe Bob will never be more than a face on a television screen.
 We are here right now, sharing space, acknowledging each other’s existence, because Joe Bob brought us together.

 Along with his now famous, pre-movie Drive-In Totals, which let us know how many breasts and gallons of blood awaited us in that night’s double-bill, Joe Bob has coined many phrases over the years.
 There’s “aardvarking,” “Joe Bob says check it out,” “if you know what I mean, and I think you do,” and lastly, “the drive-in will never die.”
 That last one isn’t just a statement, or a wish, or a prayer to the gods of b-moviedom.
 It’s an acknowledgment – a promise made by him, and a command bequeathed to us all.
 The drive-in isn’t just a flat cut of vomit-splattered land with rows of crappy speakers and a large stained silver screen.
 It’s a movement.
 It’s a collection of genres.
 It’s a mindset and a community.
 That’s what Joe Bob’s drive-in oath was all about.
 He’s been doing his part since the 1980s to keep the drive-in alive, through his newspaper columns, his standup specials, his books, his DVD commentaries, his convention appearances, and his three – count ‘em, three – television shows over the years.
 The drive-in will never die, and such a trivial collection of words has never been more romantic.